dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Passion : how many useless facts you know about something.

++ "The darker the night, the brighter the stars." - Fyodor Dostoevsky

 + "For peace of mind, resign as general manager of the universe." — Larry Eisenberg

 + "Not all problems are your to solve" - Erik